suriyadeepan/language-modeling/README.markdown

 ## How to use custom data?

 You can train the model on any data.
-Just make sure to put the text in a single file and run *train.py* with the file name.
+Just make sure to put the text in a single file (see [tensorflow.txt](data/tensorflow/tensorflow.txt) for example).
+Create a configuration file.
+Specify a data path, checkpoint path, the name of your data file and the hyperparameters of the model.

 *Sample configuration file*